in Carroll County Illinois

 The northern trails are wider and easier going than those in the south.
 The trails in the south are narrow and close to the bluff.
 If you are not a hiker, just be sure to take a drive through the park and stop at one of the scenic overlooks.
 Indian Head and Twin Sisters rock formations on the bluff tops can be seen from the highway along the Mississippi River.

 The Palisades offers over 200 campsites, with some electrical hookups available.
-A convenience store is located near the North entrance across Route 84 from a DNR boat launch facility.
-The store is open only during the summer.
+A convenience store is located near the North entrance across Route 84 from Millers Hollow boat launch facility.
+The store in the Mississippi Palisades State Park is open only during the summer.
 Picnic tables are scattered throughout the park, with toilet and play facilities conveniently located nearby.